How can I receive absolute instead of relative time data?

 Yes.
 You are completely free as to the number of Checkmk instances used for configuring your monitoring.
-Only the total number of monitored services is used to determine the subscription size.
+Only the total number of monitored services determines the subscription size.

-Does the number of hosts being monitored influence the subscription price?
+Does the number of monitored hosts affect the subscription price?

 No. The price is determined solely by the total number of monitored services.